 Park conditions that prevent access or cause evacuations

-If you cannot enter or approach a park because of an ongoing emergency, you may be eligible for a refund.
+If you cannot enter a park or are evacuated because of an emergency, you may be eligible for a refund.
 It is your responsibility to check the park’s webpage for updates on any closures and evacuations.

 Poor air quality